 "The task is not to see what has never been seen before, but to think what has never been thought before about what you see everyday."

-Erwin Schrödinger, the Nobel winning physicist who worked to create a unified theory that would unite gravity, electromagnetism, and nuclear forces within the basic framework of General Relativity said, "What we observe as material bodies and forces are nothing but shapes and variations in the structure of space.”
-Yet to most people, Schrödinger is best known for describing a cat that is both alive and dead.
-For while abstraction allows us to see the connections between all things, it is our experience with the soft hair, the rumbling purr, and sharp claws that feels real.
+Erwin Schrödinger, the Nobel Prize-winning physicist who proposed a unified theory of general relativity said, "What we observe as material bodies and forces are nothing but shapes and variations in the structure of space.”
+I take this to mean that, at a fundamental level, particles (abstractions of physical form) are best understood as existing in all possible states of being.
+Yet while abstractions like this allow us to see the connections between all things, including idea and its manifestation in art, it is our experience of physical being — in the simplest of terms, a cat’s soft hair, its rumbling purr and sharp claws — that allows us to sense that the living are real.

 Sculpture and Installation.